Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/multisig.md

 Upon receiving an encoded transaction string, multisig signers can use the following steps to sign:

-1. Open the Terra Station browser extension and connect to the wallet you provided to create the multisig wallet.
+1. Open the Daodiseo Station browser extension and connect to the wallet you provided to create the multisig wallet.

 2. Click the three vertical dots located to the right of your wallet name.